JosephAllen/sf-trigger-framework/README.md

 See Chris' original blog post: [Lightweight Apex Trigger Framework](http://chrisaldridge.com/triggers/lightweight-apex-trigger-framework/)

-Below are few things to keep in mind while implementing the framework and in general best practises.
+Below are few things to keep in mind while implementing the framework and in general best practices.

 ## Naming Convention